 - With Object Lock enabled, no one can encrypt, tamper with, or delete your locked data.

 - Object Lock can be used to replace tapes, protect sensitive data, and defend against ransomware.

-Ransomware attacks can be devastating, but your story doesn’t have to end with you shelling out headline-grabbing sums or facing extended downtime.
+Ransomware attacks can be disruptive, but your story doesn’t have to end with you feeling forced to pay against your better judgment or facing extended downtime.
 As cybercriminals become bolder and more advanced, creating immutable, air-gapped backups using Object Lock functionality puts a manageable recovery in closer reach.